matthewsouther/osoberry/src/curriculum.md

 * Continuing practice and fluency with addition & subtraction through 1000
 * Learning and practicing multiplication
 * Gaining a concrete understanding of division
-* Work with basic fractions to understand equal parts
+* Working with basic fractions to understand equal parts